ankumar/architecture/Patterns/Technical Leadership.md

 * Deborah Tannen,  That's Not What I Meant!: How Conversational Style Makes or Breaks Relationships, https://www.amazon.com/gp/product/0062062999/
 * Kerry Patterson et al,  Crucial Conversations Tools for Talking When Stakes Are High, https://www.amazon.com/gp/product/0071771328/
 * Kerry Patterson et al, Crucial Confrontations: Tools for Resolving Broken Promises, Violated Expectations, and Bad Behavior, https://www.amazon.com/Crucial-Confrontations-Resolving-Promises-Expectations/dp/0071446524/

+Hi all, and thanks Phillip.
+Lots to think about in the list of principles.
+We’re each crafting the unique leader we are, and adapting to the contexts and situations we find ourselves in.
+So, I’m applying some translation to “aggressiveness” (the second bullet point) and find myself agreeing in the sense of willingness to take risks/be bold (which connects with the moral courage point later), rather than the other kind.
+J  J  It makes me think that creating a list of leadership principles would be a good team exercise – thoughts??
+J

+Since it’s Susan Sontag’s “born on this day in 1933” day, I was reminded of:

+“It's all about paying attention.
+Attention is vitality.
+It connects you with others.
+It makes you eager. stay eager” – Susan Sontag

+If there’s a theme to the “Sense/Observe” module of the Technical Leadership masterclass, it’s pay attention (and stay eager), and through paying attention, develop both understanding and relationships.
+The first is vital to perceiving what needs to be done, that’s critical but not being done.
+And the second is vital not just to learning more, and more astutely (eg, more perspectives to gain insight), but also to working with others to get it done.
+But attention is a trickster, for in attending, we’re not attending (to everything else), and we need to use judgment, directing our (own and collective) attention to what matters.
+This means that leadership has a responsibility not just to scan across the system, and containing/interacting systems, but across time (flawed, but still, we need to anticipate), to assess what needs attention.

+Thank you again to everyone on this email thread for all you contributed to the masterclass day – the work, the insights and experiences shared, and the attention and staying eager.

 ## Perspectives